 This means keeping your nails clean and trimmed, and wearing gloves when you’re doing activities that could damage your nails.

 Avoid using nail polish etc as well.
-Zinc deficiency is also very common so don’t worry.
+Zinc deficiency is also widespread, so don’t worry.

-Some foods that are good for nail health include: dark leafy greens, salmon, nuts, avocados, and biotin-rich foods like eggs and chicken.
+Some good foods for nail health include dark leafy greens, salmon, nuts, avocados, and biotin-rich foods like eggs and chicken.